Levathan21/No-More-You-Tube-Annoyances/README.md

 This is what it removes:

 Remove YT Thumnails (Home Page/Videos Tab ONLY)

-Hide Shorts Tab (Home Page) and also community posts from home page Hide Channel Banners (Also hides channel links) Removes "Our Members Banner"
+Hide Shorts Tab (Home Page) and also community posts from home page

+Hide Channel Banners (Also hides channel links)

+Removes "Our Members Banner"

-Remove Join option
+Removes Join option

 Removes Shorts from channel pages

-Remove Fundraiser from video player/You Tube Channel Page Remove "More from you tube" shelf"
+Removes Fundraiser from video player/You Tube Channel Page

+Removes "More from you tube" shelf"